 What is New Mentor Orientation?

 This is the half-day training and orientation seminar that each newly-approved mentor is required to attend once.
-These events are typically scheduled for a morning in mid-September and in early February.
+These events are typically scheduled for a morning in late August and in late January.
 They include a morning coffee break and lunch.

 If a new mentor cannot attend the New Mentor Orientation nearest to their approval date (given in their approval letter) they must come to the next scheduled New Mentor Orientation.
 Mentors who do not attend the NMO within the first year of being approved will not be allowed to continue to mentor GCTS students.